 - Blank Children's Hospital Regional Child Protection Center located in Des Moines, serving counties in central and south central Iowa.

-- Mississippi Valley Child Protection Center located in Davenport and Muscatine, serving counties in southeastern Iowa.
+- Mississippi Valley Child Protection Center located in Muscatine, serving counties in southeastern Iowa.